wp-plugins/book-a-place/README.txt

 * Scheme reusing for different events.
 * Fixed a bug with scheme refreshing.

 = 0.1.0 =
 * Initial version.

 == Upgrade Notice ==

+= 0.3.1 =
+Fixed the problem with cart expiration.
+Added an ability to change currency symbol.

 = 0.3.0 =
 Added a .pot file, so you will be able to translate our plugin.